daniel-aguilar/pyfolio/README.rst

 .. image:: https://travis-ci.com/daniel-aguilar/pyfolio.svg?branch=master
    :target: https://travis-ci.com/daniel-aguilar/pyfolio

-Folio is a Electronic Medical Record (EMR) tailored for a relative of mine.
+Folio is an Electronic Medical Record (EMR) tailored for a relative of mine.

 pyfolio is the current implementation of Folio, which was previously written in PHP (Yii 2).